MarlonWa/computational-social-science/README.md

 About the Project:
 This will be our submission for the seminar "Computational Social Science" as part of the TUM project week 2025/2026.
-You can find further information as well as documentation in this document.
+You can find further documentation on backend and frontend further below in this document.

 Documentation:
 Frontend:

 Backend:
 - main.py
-    - Discription:
+    - Description:
-        FastApi Application, that accesses the SQLite Database.
+        FastApi application that accesses the SQLite database.
-        Database saves a table for requests and users.
+        Database contains tables "requests" and "users".
-        Contains all basic CRUD methodes fo both users and request.
+        Supports all basic CRUD operations for both "users" and "requests".
     - BaseModels:
         - User:
             - user_id